Teymur Bakhtiar: Military career

+After some time, Bakhtiar was transferred to Zahedan with the rank of First Lieutenant to continue his service.
+Concurrently with World War II, he was transferred to Isfahan, and subsequently returned to Tehran in 1942 with the rank of Captain.
+By 1946, he attained the command of a regiment.

-Following the Anglo-Soviet invasion of Iran during World War II when the Soviet Union refused to withdraw its troops from Iran, the separatist movement intensified in a number of regions of the country.
+Following the Anglo-Soviet invasion of Iran during World War II when the USSR refused to withdraw its troops from Iran, the separatist movement intensified in a number of regions of the country.
 In 1946, having received the relevant order of the Shah's government, Teymur took part in pacifying the Khamseh region.
-He organized a kind of guerrilla struggle against soldiers of the Red Army and the separatist movement, as a result of which many separatist fighters were killed in clashes with pro-Shah forces.
+He organized a kind of guerrilla struggle against soldiers of the Red Army and the separatist movement and was one of the commanders of the Cavalry Assault Regiment, as a result of which many separatist fighters were killed in clashes with pro-Shah forces.
 Suppressing the armed resistance of the nomadic Khamseh tribes, the government sent him as governor to Zahedan.

+In 1947, he entered the War University and completed the Command and Staff College (DAFOS) course.
+That same year, Bakhtiar achieved the rank of Lieutenant Colonel, and in 1950, he was promoted to Colonel and became the commander of the 3rd Mountain Brigade.
+In 1952, he suppressed the rebellion of his uncle, Abolqasem Khan Bakhtiar, in Isfahan.
+In recognition of this success, he was appointed commander of the Kermanshah Armoured Brigade.

+Bakhtiar was appointed commander of the Kermanshah Brigade ten days before the August 19th (28 Mordad) coup.
+He was among those who, while accepting participation in the coup, declared readiness to march on Tehran with the Kermanshah Brigade if necessary.
+General Reza Azimi rejected this claim by Bakhtiar, holding the view that Bakhtiar had not yet fully taken charge of his brigade at that time to be capable of dispatching it to Tehran.

-Bakhtiar rose rapidly in Iran's military after the fall of Prime Minister Mohammad Mossadeq in 1953.
+Bakhtiar rose rapidly in Iran's military after the fall of Prime Minister Mohammad Mosaddegh in 1953.
 A close associate of Prime Minister Fazlollah Zahedi, he was promoted to military governor of Tehran.
 One of his first major successes was the capture and trial of Mossadeq's minister of foreign affairs, Hossein Fatemi, who had actively fought the military government that succeeded Mossadegh's period in office.